MooersLab/writing-time-spent-heatmap/README.md

 ## Why this is useful?

+The comparison of multiple years reveals seasonal patterns.
-The heat map reveals periods of time when I have great difficulty getting my daily writing done.
+The heat map also reveals periods of time when I have great difficulty getting my daily writing done.
 For me this happens, this happens when I am collecting X-ray diffraction data around the clock for several days and preparing multiple presentations concurrently.
 This identifies an area where I need to develop better self-regulation mechanisms, like not committing to two talks in the same two-week period.
 I can generally persist with my writing schedule through teaching, traveling to attend scientific conferences, attending said conferences, and serving on Grant review panels.